trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

         table_name => 'customer_orders',
         recursive_directory => 'true')

-The default value is ``fail``, and cause the migrate procedure to throw an exception if subdirectories are found.
+The default value is ``fail``, which causes the migrate procedure to throw an exception if subdirectories are found.
 Set the value to ``true`` to migrate nested directories, or ``false`` to ignore them.